probmods/chapters/inference-process.md

 Here we are caching a set of samples from each query, and drawing one at random when we need a sample from that distribution.
 Because we re-use the same set of samples many times, this can potentially introduce bias into our results; if the number of samples is large enough, though, this bias will be very small.

+We can also mix these methods---using enumeration for levels of query with few states, rejection for queries with likely conditions, and MCMC for queries where these methods take too long.